sutra-dev/sutra-cookbook/README.md

-# SUTRA™ - Powerful Multilingual AI Model
+# SUTRA COOKBOOK by TWO AI

 <div align="right">
   <a href="README.md">English</a> |